Chapter 1: A Boy with Wings

 Chapter 2: Magpie’s Secret

-Theo woke with his face cooling in a slimy puddle.
-Next to him, water trickled from the tips of the statue’s wing, droplets splashing his body.
-He grasped the edge to pull himself up, but quickly yanked away his hand and stared at the beast.
+Theo woke with his cheek cooling in a slimy puddle.
+Next to him, water trickled from the statue, droplets splashing his body.
+He grasped the tip of the dragon’s wing to pull himself up, but yanked his hand away and stared at the beast.
 It was still marble, not a living creature.
-He sat up and wiped the side of his face with his shirtsleeve, groaning when his cheek stung.
+He sat up and wiped the side of his face with his shirtsleeve.
 Blood trickled down his hand from a gash in his forearm, and a metallic taste burned his mouth.

-Pavel sat by his side, his head down and his hand shaking as he mumbled into his phone.
+Pavel shuffled over and sat by his side, his head down and his hand shaking as he mumbled into his phone.

 “Nia?”
 Theo looked around.